brennancheung/thoughts/ai/context-engineering/overview.md

 3. Study **context_engineering_mathematical_foundations.md** for formal analysis
 4. Explore **category_theory_analysis.md** and **type_theory_analysis.md** for deep mathematical insights
 5. Read **hierarchical_context_lexical_scoping.md** and **lambda_calculus_execution_model.md** for novel execution models
+6. Consider **phenomenology_of_context_engineering.md** for experiential understanding
+7. Reflect on **alchemy_of_ai_historical_parallels.md** for historical perspective
-6. Use all materials as foundation for further theoretical and practical development
+8. Use all materials as foundation for further theoretical and practical development

 ## Next Steps